vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - Three consolidated core nodes using Docker containers for all essential services.
 - One backend node running Redis, Elastic Search, and Sidekiq.
 These components also ran in Docker containers.
 - One managed PostgreSQL database instance.
-- S3 object storage for media uploads.
+- The object store for media uploads.

 (More information on that original configuration [can be found here](https://docs.vmst.io/post/2022/11/new-infrastructure/).)